normanjoyner/chef-api/README.md

 ##About

 ###Description
-A simple way to access the chef server api
+A nodejs implementation to provide simple access the chef server api

 ###Author
 Norman Joyner - norman.joyner@gmail.com